 There’s no shortage of “how to” advice, playbooks, formulas and even secrets and guarantees for success (at least that’s what the gurus will have you believe).
 This can work well in complicated situations.
-But high growth technology businesses are not complicated, they’re complex.
-That requires a different approach to leadership, explored here through the lens of the Cynefin sensemaking tool.
+But high-growth technology businesses are not complicated, they’re complex.
+That requires a different approach to leadership, explored here through the lens of the Cynefin framework.

 - The difference between complicated & complex

 - Cynefin: a sensemaking tool for tech leaders

 - Using Cynefin to understand leadership “at a different level”